Published on 2019-09-18· Updated on 2022-08-16

 Below is the java code to send an attachment in the email.

-The code has two MIME Body part one carrying attachment and other carrying text for email, this is added in Multipart, then this multipart is used to set as the content of the message.
+The code has two MIME Body parts, one carrying attachment and other carrying text for email.
+This is added in Multipart, which is then used to set the content of the message.

 Multipart multipart = new MimeMultipart(); MimeBodyPart attachmentPart = new MimeBodyPart(); MimeBodyPart textPart = new MimeBodyPart(); try { File f =new File("H:\\fakepath\\file1.PNG"); attachmentPart.attachFile(f); textPart.setText("This is text"); multipart.addBodyPart(textPart); multipart.addBodyPart(attachmentPart); } catch (IOException e) { e.printStackTrace(); } message.setContent(multipart);